floooh/fips/site/p080_codegen.md

 source code location will be called to generate the files _spritesheet.cc_ and _spritesheet.h_.

+It is possible to provide additional arguments to the generator script in a YAML-formatted string:

+{% highlight cmake %}
+fips_generate(FROM fs_metaballs.sc
+              TYPE BgfxShaderEmbedded
+              HEADER fs_metaballs.bin.h
+              ARGS "{ type: fs, bla: blub }")
+{% endhighlight %}

 ### Writing Generators

 A _generator_ is a Python script which is called to generate C/C++ files.